South Side in Saline in Washtenaw County, Michigan — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical year for this entry is 1875.

 Location.
 42° 10.165′ N, 83° 46.515′ W. Marker is in Saline, Michigan, in Washtenaw County.
 It is in the South Side.
-Marker is on East Michigan Avenue (U.S. 12), on the right when traveling east.
+It is on East Michigan Avenue (U.S. 12), on the right when traveling east.
 Marker is halfway between Davenport Street and Old Creek Drive.
 Touch for map.
 Marker is at or near this postal address: 300 East Michigan Avenue, Saline MI 48176, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Robison-Bahnmiller Funeral Home (about 500 feet away, measured in a direct line); The Fire Bell (approx. 0.2 miles away); Saline Presbyterian Church (approx. 0.3 miles away); Seats of Our Heritage (approx. 0.4 miles away); The Union Block (approx. 0.4 miles away); The Citizens Bank Building (approx. 0.4 miles away); Salt Springs / Saline (approx. 0.4 miles away); In Memory Of All American Veterans (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Robison-Bahnmiller Funeral Home (about 500 feet away, measured in a direct line); The Fire Bell (approx. 0.2 miles away); Saline Presbyterian Church (approx. 0.3 miles away); Seats of Our Heritage (approx. 0.4 miles away); The Union Block (approx. 0.4 miles away); The Citizens Bank Building (approx. 0.4 miles away); Salt Springs / Saline (approx. 0.4 miles away); In Memory Of All American Veterans (approx. 0.7 miles away).
 Touch for a list and map of all markers in Saline.

 Also see . . .